-We submit claims to Medicare for Envisia using an unlisted code under the MoIDX program.
-A specific CPT code assigned to Envisia may be required to go through the national payment determination process, and there can be no assurance that the Medicare payment rate the test receives through this process will not be lower than the current payment rate for Envisia.
-There can also be no assurance that the Medicare payment rate for Envisia will not be reduced when it is set based on volume-weighted median of private payer rates when we are required to report those rates under PAMA.
+We submit claims to Medicare for Percepta and Envisia using unlisted codes under the MolDX program.
+Specific CPT codes assigned to Percepta and Envisia may be required to go through the national payment determination process, and there can be no assurance that the Medicare payment rates the tests receive through this process will not be lower than their current rates.
+There can also be no assurance that the Medicare payment rates for the tests will not be reduced when they are set based on the volume-weighted medians of private payer rates when we are required to report those rates under PAMA.

-If there is a decrease in the Medicare payment rate for our tests, our revenue from Medicare will decrease and the payment rates for some of our commercial payers may also decrease if they tie their allowable rates to the Medicare rate.
+Moreover, federal Medicare funding and state budgets are limited and have been placed under tremendous strain in recent years, which is likely to be further exacerbated as a result in reduced tax receipts and greater deficit spending as a result of the COVID-19 pandemic.
+Such budgetary pressures may force Medicare or state agencies to reduce payment rates or change coverage policies.
+If there is a decrease in the Medicare or other payers' payment rates for our tests, our revenue from Medicare and such payers will decrease and the payment rates for some of our commercial payers may also decrease if they tie their allowable rates to the Medicare rates.
 These changes could have an adverse effect on our business, financial condition and results of operations.

 Although we have entered into contracts with certain third-party payers that establish in-network allowable rates of reimbursement for our Afirma tests, payers may suspend or discontinue reimbursement at any time, may require or increase co-payments from patients, or may reduce the reimbursement rates paid to us.
 Reductions in private payer amounts could decrease the Medicare payment rates for our tests under PAMA.
 In addition, private payers have begun requiring prior authorization for molecular diagnostic tests.
-Potential reductions in reimbursement rate or increases in the difficulty of achieving payment could have a negative effect on our revenue.
+Potential reductions in reimbursement rates or increases in the difficulty of achieving payment could have a negative effect on our revenue.